mikeywaites/flask-arrested/docs/source/guide/quickstart.rst

 Example Application
 --------------------

-The examples used in this guide can be found here `<https://github.com/oldstlabs/flask-arrested/tree/master/example>`_.
+The examples used in this guide can be found here `<https://github.com/mikeywaites/flask-arrested/tree/master/example>`_.

 .. note::

     To follow along with the example you will need to install Docker for your operating system.
 Find out how here `<https://docker.com>`_.

+👋 Alternatively you can use the Arrested cookiecutter to create a working API in 4 simple commands. `<https://github.com/mikeywaites/arrested-cookiecutter>`_.

 APIs, Resources and Endpoints - Defining your first API